 Los Cabos is the main International Airport travelers fly to from the USA.
 From there, it’s a short hop to Cabo San Lucas.

 Cabo San Lucas is busy, fun, and very commercial.
-That can be good or not so good depending on your outlook and what you hope to get from your stay.
+That can be good or not so good, depending on your outlook and what you hope to get from your stay.

-For example, Everything in Cabo San Lucas is in English and most prices are in US Dollars.
-This makes it easy for travelers, but it also means, you’re paying a lot more than you probably would elsewhere.
+For example, Everything in Cabo San Lucas is in English, and most prices are in US Dollars.
+This makes it easy for travelers, but it also means you’re paying a lot more than you probably would elsewhere.
 Cabo San Lucas is also the only location of BCS’s Costco.
 Curiously, you get one of the best views on the land of the famed ‘Land’s End’ point from the Costco parking lot.

 One of the most exciting and fun ways to get close to Land’s End and ‘El Arco’ is by taking a pirate cruise to the famed natural formation.
 Many movies, including the original ‘Pirates of the Caribbean’ feature El Arco.
-In case you’re wondering, Spanish galleons would stop at Cabo San Lucas to resupply on their return trip from the Philippines to Spain.
+If you’re wondering, Spanish galleons would stop at Cabo San Lucas to resupply on their return trip from the Philippines to Spain.
 The ‘Golden Age of Piracy‘ largely centered in the Caribbean and the Eastern seaboard of the United States.
 That said, well-documented events of pirates, privateers, and their activities took place in these waters.

-Now days, it’s not pirates (real ones) patrolling the waters but sport fishing charters and cruise ships.
+Nowadays, it’s not pirates (real ones) patrolling the waters but sport fishing charters and cruise ships.
 Some of the greatest sport fishing in the world happens out of Cabo San Lucas.

 Sure one can fly or hop on a cruise ship to Cabo San Lucas, but you’ll be missing out on so much color, fun, and adventure.
-If possible, take 4 days from San Diego, California to reach Cabo San Lucas.
+If possible, take 4 days from San Diego, California, to reach Cabo San Lucas.

 Jim Foreman is the author of the story.
 He owns and operates Authentic Moto Travels.
 Jim extensively travels all over Mexico and loves the people, culture, freedom, and spirit of adventure found in Mexico.